peterarsentev/games_oop_javafx/README.md

 how to use **Object-Oriented Programming (OOP)** concepts in Java using JavaFX through a series of popular game examples.

+I have an youtube channel as well https://www.youtube.com/@code_quality_principles

 ### Course Overview

 This course, *Mastering Object-Oriented Programming in Java*,